JohanRodin/tensor/README.md

 If the generated training definition fails to load, use the "New training definition" and upload the zip file as the training source code.

 ### Step 1.
 Download the .zip file.
-Unzip it to a directory on your computer.
-Open .yml file for editing.
+Download the my-training.zip.
+Unzip the content to a directory on your computer.
+Open my-support-definitions.yml file for editing.

 ### Step 2.
 Locate the section called training data reference name in the .yml file.
 Add your COS credentials.
 You need to change the access_key_id, secret_access_key and bucket name.

 ![](images/02.png)

 ### Step 3.
 Save the file and add it back to the zip file.
+You can use the command zip my-training.zip my-support-definitions.yml

 ### Step 4.
 In the add training definition dialog, add your zip file as the source code.